-MIP is a class A violation with a penalty of a presumptive fine of $435.00, if a person is operating a motor vehicle while in personal possession of alcoholic beverages.
-The maximum fine is $2,000.00.
+MIP is a class A violation with a penalty of presumptive fine of $440 if a person under age 21 is operating a motor vehicle while in personal possession of alcoholic beverages or by possessing a marijuana item.
+The maximum fine is $2,000.

 A citation for the offense of MIP requires you to personally appear before the Judge.
-Your first appearance/arraignment date is in on the face of the citation given to you by the police officer.
+Your first court appearance date and time is in on the face of the citation given to you by the police officer.

 A fine will be ordered.
-The sentance includes a one year suspension of driving privileges, including your right to apply for a driver's license.
+If you were operating a motor vehicle, the sentence may include a one year suspension of driving privileges and your right to apply for a driver's license.
 The license suspension starts on the date of conviction.
 If you have a driver's license, the Judge will take your license in the courtroom and send it to the Oregon Department of Motor Vehicles (DMV).
-At the end of your license suspension period, you must contact DMV and pay a reinstate fee before you drive a vehicle or apply for your driver's license.
+At the end of your license suspension period, you must contact DMV and pay a reinstatement fee to get a new driver's license before you drive a vehicle or apply for your driver's license.

-For a first offense, you will be eligible to reinstate your driving privileges 90 days after the suspension start date if you complete the following: the fine is paid in full; an Oregon Impact Panel class is completed; a letter is submitted to the Judge stating what you have learned; and you contact the Court to request reinstatement of your driving privileges.
+For a first offense, you will be eligible to reinstate your driving privileges 90 days after the suspension start date if you complete the following: the fine is paid in full; an education class is completed; a letter is submitted to the Judge stating what you have learned; and you contact the Court to request reinstatement of your driving privileges.

 A fine will be ordered.
 You will be required to undergo a diagnostic assessment.
-The evaluator will refer you to an alcohol information program or to a treatment program designed for rehabilitation.
+The evaluator will refer you to an information program or to a treatment program designed for counseling.
 You will pay for the cost of your assessment and the treatment program ordered.
-The sentence includes a one year suspension of driving privileges, as described above; however, there is no early reinstatement of driving privileges during your one year suspension period.
+The sentence may include a one year suspension of driving privileges.